 The five principle fire risks are:

-- Electrical Appliances are now a standard provision in bed rooms and can be a source of fire if they have been subjected to misuse.
-Occasionally an electrical faults on electrical apparatus may be a source of fire, especially if they have not been serviced regularly.
+- Electrical Appliances are now a standard provision in bedrooms and can be a source of fire if they have been subjected to misuse.
+Occasionally an electrical fault on electrical apparatus may be a source of fire, especially if they have not been serviced regularly.
 All electrical equipment should be tested annually and the staff and guests kept informed of the possible dangers associated with the different types of electrical equipment.

 - Kitchens can be a high risk dependent on the size and especially if the kitchen is not properly supervised.
 Full dining facilities increase the risk but this is lessened by having staff in attendance at all times.

-- There is a high fire risk is store rooms where bedding, towels, flammable materials and cleaning equipment are stored .
-Flammable materials in the presence of chemical cleaner may result in a higher fire risk if not store correctly.
-House keeping and ensuring the store rooms are keep as tidy as possible, will reduce the risk.
-Also ensure the dangers are discussed at any training sessions.
+- There is a high fire risk is storerooms where bedding, towels, flammable materials and cleaning equipment are stored.
+Flammable materials in the presence of chemical cleaner may result in a higher fire risk if not stored correctly.
+Housekeeping and ensuring the storerooms are kept as tidy as possible, will reduce the risk.
+Also, ensure the dangers are discussed at any training sessions.